hydazz/docker-swag/README.md

 | Restart Nginx            | swag nginx restart |
 | Restart PHP-FPM          | swag php restart   |
 | Test php.ini             | swag php test      |

+## Fixing Appdata Permissions

+If you ever accidentally screw up the permissions on the appdata folder, run fix-perms within the container.
+This will restore most of the files/folders with the correct permissions.